Hi, my name is Simon Davies.

 I knew that what he said was true about my father, but I also felt that it was true of me.

-I started on a journey that helped me confirm that one of my inborn job skills was to help others reach their maximum potential in life.
+I started on a journey that helped me confirm that one of my desires was to help others reach their maximum potential.

 This same journey also caused me to think about the spiritual aspects of my life and how God and work might be linked.

-This was followed by the setting up of a business that taught this material to groups and individuals.
+This was followed by setting up a business that taught this material to groups and individuals.

 I then completed my qualifications in career guidance, a Diploma in Career Counseling and Certificate in Vocational Assessment in New Zealand.

-For more than a decade I have career consulting in New Zealand and Australia.
+For more than a decade I have been career consulting, helping people with their job search and self-marketing in New Zealand and Australia.

-I have worked with individuals, groups and corporate clients including New Zealand’s largest company (at the time) in the career consulting field, helping people discover how to find a job that’s right for them.
+I have worked with individuals, groups and corporate clients including New Zealand’s largest company (at the time).

-If you would like to find out more about my one-on-one career guidance services, please see my career services page.
+If you would like to find out more about my services, please see my career services or resume services pages.

 Simon Davies Career Consultant